Cristian Chávez (footballer, born 1986)

 Cristian Manuel Chávez (born 16 June 1986) is an Argentine footballer who plays as a midfielder for Bolivian club Jorge Wilstermann.
 He retired in 2022 and went on to become a manager, before returning to playing duties in 2025.

 Club career

 Born in Pilar, Buenos Aires, Chávez made his competitive debut for Boca Juniors on 3 July 2005 in a fiery game against Almagro, which was suspended due to violence and recorded as a defeat for both teams.
-On 27 January 2016, he signed a year and a half contract to Greek club Asteras Tripoli playing for Super League for an undisclosed fee.
+On 27 January 2016, he signed a year and a half contract to Greek club Asteras Tripolis playing for Super League Greece for an undisclosed fee.

 His last club was Bolivian club Jorge Wilstermann from 2017 to 2022.
 He announced his retirement in September 2023.